rabadzhiyski/business_improvement/content/consulting.md

 <img class="" src=/images/illustrations/training.jpg alt="Placeholder image" style="width:600px;">
 </figure>

-### Learn how to fish
+### Build a data-driven culture

-Data Science requires specific technical skills and data-driven mindset.
-We will teach your team how to use the developed solutions in practice but if you want to internally develop data science capabilities we've got you covered.
-We offer amazing business data science training through our partner from [business-science.io](https://www.business-science.io/).
+Data science requires specific technical skills and a data-driven mindset.
+We will not only teach your team how to use the developed solutions but also offer amazing business data science training through our partner [business-science.io](https://www.business-science.io/).
 Your team can use on-demand online training and our guidance to quickly master data science for business!